-The problems of excess and still growing size, reach and scope of government are worse in every other major economy than in the U.S., except for Russia, as shown in the chart on the next page.
-So are demographic problems of low birth rates and labor force participation, plus increased aging.
-Europe (the only other comparablysized economy) and Japan continue to struggle as they long have done with very low growth.
-China has grown hugely into the second-largest national economy, but the commandand-control methods that remain even after its liberalization have yielded massive mal-investment and debt growth.
-Due to mal-investment, persistent low consumer demand and the recently eased one-child policy (a monumental policy mistake that spawned great human tragedy and continues to do so), China is headed for ever lower and possibly negative growth.
+The problems of excess and still growing size, reach and scope of government are worse in every other major economy than in the U.S., as shown in the chart atop the next page.
+(China, Russia and India are not included in the data, but they are truly statist economies of various stripes and thus inherently have this problem.)
+Europe (the only other comparably-sized economy) and Japan continue to struggle, as they long have done, with very low growth.
+China has grown hugely into the second-largest national economy, but the command-and-control methods that remain even after its liberalization have yielded massive malinvestment and debt growth.
+Due to malinvestment, persistent low consumer demand and the recently eased one-child policy (a monumental policy mistake that spawned great human tragedy and will continue to do so), China is headed for ever lower and possibly negative growth.
 All other economies are too small to make a significant difference to U.S. growth.